torvalds/linux/Documentation/filesystems/nfs/localio.rst

 ===

-The LOCALIO auxiliary RPC protocol consists of a single "UUID_IS_LOCAL" RPC method that allows the Linux NFS client to verify the local Linux NFS server can see the nonce (single-use UUID) the client generated and made available in nfs_common.
-This protocol isn't part of an IETF standard, nor does it need to be considering it is Linux-to-Linux auxiliary RPC protocol that amounts to an implementation detail.
+The LOCALIO auxiliary RPC protocol consists of a single "UUID_IS_LOCAL" RPC method that allows the GNU/Linux NFS client to verify the local GNU/Linux NFS server can see the nonce (single-use UUID) the client generated and made available in nfs_common.
+This protocol isn't part of an IETF standard, nor does it need to be considering it is GNU/Linux-to-GNU/Linux auxiliary RPC protocol that amounts to an implementation detail.

 The UUID_IS_LOCAL method encodes the client generated uuid_t in terms of